baomidou/mybatis-plus-doc/src/content/docs/en/guides/dynamic-datasource.md

 ---
-title: Multi-DataSource Support
+title: Multiple Data Source Support
 sidebar:
   order: 14
 ---

-As project scales expand, a single data source can no longer meet complex business requirements, giving rise to multi-data-source (dynamic data source) solutions.
-This document introduces two MyBatis-Plus multi-data-source extension plugins: the open-source ecosystem's `dynamic-datasource` and the enterprise-grade ecosystem's `mybatis-mate`.
+As project scale expands, a single data source can no longer meet complex business requirements, leading to the emergence of multiple data sources (dynamic data sources).
+This document introduces two MyBatis-Plus multi-data source extension plugins: the open-source ecosystem's `dynamic-datasource` and the enterprise ecosystem's `mybatis-mate`.

 ## dynamic-datasource

-`dynamic-datasource` is an open-source Spring Boot multi-data-source starter that provides rich features, including data source grouping, sensitive information encryption, independent schema initialization, and more.
+`dynamic-datasource` is an open-source Spring Boot multi-data source starter that provides rich features including data source grouping, sensitive information encryption, independent schema initialization, and more.

 ### Features

-- **Data Source Grouping**: Suitable for various scenarios like read-write separation and one-master-multiple-slaves.
+- **Data Source Grouping**: Suitable for various scenarios like read-write separation, one master with multiple slaves, etc.
-- **Sensitive Information Encryption**: Encrypts database configuration using `ENC()`.
+- **Sensitive Information Encryption**: Encrypt database configuration information using `ENC()`.
-- **Independent Initialization**: Supports independent schema and database initialization for each data source.
+- **Independent Initialization**: Supports independent schema and database initialization for each database.
-- **Custom Annotations**: Supports custom annotations by extending `DS`.
+- **Custom Annotations**: Supports custom annotations that need to inherit from `DS`.
-- **Simplified Integration**: Offers quick integration with connection pools like Druid and HikariCP.
+- **Simplified Integration**: Provides quick integration with connection pools like Druid and HikariCP.
-- **Component Integration**: Provides integration solutions for components like Mybatis-Plus and Quartz.
+- **Component Integration**: Supports integration solutions for components like Mybatis-Plus and Quartz.
-- **Dynamic Data Sources**: Supports adding or removing data sources dynamically after project startup.
+- **Dynamic Data Sources**: Supports dynamically adding or removing data sources after project startup.
-- **Distributed Transactions**: Offers a distributed transaction solution based on Seata.
+- **Distributed Transactions**: Provides distributed transaction solutions based on Seata.

 ### Conventions

 - This framework focuses on data source switching and does not restrict specific operations.
-- In configuration files, the prefix before an underscore `_` in a data source name represents the group name.
+- In configuration files, the prefix before the underscore `_` in data source names represents the group name.
-- Data source switching can use either the group name or the specific data source name.
+- Data source switching can use either group names or specific data source names.
 - The default data source name is `master`, which can be modified via `spring.datasource.dynamic.primary`.
 - Method-level annotations take precedence over class-level annotations.